Charleston Workers’ Compensation Lawyers

 When Should I Hire a Workers' Compensation Lawyer?

 In the State of South Carolina, you have two years to file a workers' compensation claim, beginning on the date of your accident.
 Workers' compensation cases can be highly complex.
-You may want to hire an attorney if any of the following apply to you:
+You may want to hire a workers' compensation attorney if any of the following apply to you:

 - Your claim is denied.